 Where We Are Now

-The Centre, now registered as a not-for-profit company with an educational remit, is deeply committed to excellence in the field of systemic constellation work and our wish is to support others to develop this method of working in ways that are both professionally and personally creative, supportive and illuminating.
+The Centre, now registered as a not-for-profit company with an educational and community remit, is deeply committed to excellence in the field of systemic constellation work and our wish and purpose is to support others to develop this method of working in ways that are both professionally and personally creative, supportive and illuminating.